11 January 2022

 The BVI has passed legislation to give statutory footing to the so-called Black Swan jurisdiction, so that the BVI courts have jurisdiction to grant injunctive relief in support of foreign proceedings.

 Impact of COVID-19

-The impact of COVID-19 has been limited.
-After a short hiatus, when anything other than urgent hearings were put off, the High Court and Commercial Court began operating remotely almost as normal and have since conducted all hearings, including urgent injunction hearings and full trials by video link with appearances of counsel and witnesses from within the Territory and outside it.
-Filing and service rules have temporarily been relaxed to allow for extended use of electronic means during physical lockdown periods.
-There has been no exceptional suspension of limitation periods.
+Thankfully, the impact of COVID-19 within the BVI has been less severe than in other countries.
+After a short hiatus in March/April 2020, when anything other than urgent hearings were put off, the High Court and Commercial Court began operating remotely almost as normal and have since conducted all hearings, including urgent injunction hearings and full trials, by video link with appearances of counsel and witnesses from within the territory and outside it.
+Normal service continued through “lockdowns” in late 2020 and mid-2021.

 The BVI courts now operate an e-filing portal for the filing of court documents, the operation of which was unaffected by COVID-19.
 Service rules have been relaxed to permit service by email.
 There has been no exceptional suspension of limitation periods and no moratorium on insolvency proceedings.